spotinst/help/src/docs/administration/notification-center/event-policies/create.md

 ## Step 2: Select Resources

-Choose one of the options determining which resources will be monitored.
+Choose one of the options to determine which resources will be monitored.
 The options are described below.

 <img src="/administration/_media/create-new-notification-policy-02z.png" width="700" />